Posted on June 19, 2019

 The pie’s ever-growing popularity has made mozzarella the big cheese in Wisconsin.
 CALS researchers are helping state cheesemakers feed and grow that demand by developing new varieties for specialized and international markets.

-Field Notes: Potato Exchange Benefits Peruvians
+Peru: Potato Exchange Benefits Peruvians

 Peru, farmers hedge their bets.
 Located 12,000 feet above sea level, on the side of an Andean mountain, Puno has a growing season that’s short, cool and prone to frost.